diaodiao317/S4ALcopy/README.md

-# S4AL - On boosting active learning for semantic segmentation with semi-supervision
+# S4AL - Semantic Segmentation with Active Semi-Supervised Learning

-We will update our training logs and post pretrained models here as links shortly.

 ## Training Env
 We use PyTorch 1.8 with CUDA 11.1 for training all networks.
 These are the steps to set up the Anaconda environment: